• About — In The Heart of the Father

 He is trimming the wicks, refilling the oil, and whispering life back into every flickering flame.

-Our task is not to keep the fire burning by our own strength, but to stay surrendered to the One who does.
 He is the Keeper of the Flame — the One who walks among us even now, faithfully ensuring that His light will never go out.

 For years, many of us have been satisfied with a prophetic word — a single message that stirred our hearts — or a momentary encounter with the Lord that brought us comfort and direction.
 Those moments are beautiful, but I sense a deep shift happening across the Body of Christ.